labgem/PPanGGOLiN/docs/user/RGP/rgpOutputs.md

 ### Summarize spots

-The `summarize_spots.tsv` file is a tsv file that will associate each spot with multiple metrics that can indicate the dynamic of the spot.
+The `summarize_spots.tsv` file is a TSV file that will associate each spot with multiple metrics that can indicate the dynamic of the spot.

 It can be created with the following command: